lcsirmaz/adhesive/linear/README.md

 Intermediate LP problems are solved using [GLPK](https://www.gnu.org/software/glpk/) with the C program [gspx.c](../utils/gspx.c) as wrapper.
-That program accepts the constraint matrix *M* and the left hand side, and returns whether there is a feasible solution when all variables are non-negative.
+That program accepts the constraint matrix *M* and the right hand side, and returns whether there is a feasible solution when all variables are non-negative.